samcain1996/QuickShot/README.md

 ### Windows

-Launch the solution created by CMake
+Launch the solution located in the build directory

 ## Use

-If this code is used in a separate project and the target OS is NOT Windows then the following must be done:

-### Linux

-Link the X11 library in your build command. `-lX11`

-### macOS

-Link the Application Services framework in your build command. `-framework ApplicationServices`

 1. Include "Capture.h" in your source files
 2. Instantiate a `ScreenCapture` object.
 The default resolution of a screen shot is 1920x1080.
 The default resolution can be adjusted in Capture.h.